 Thousands of years ago, the massive sheet of ice that once covered the North American continent receded, scouring and carving the earth as it gradually migrated to the northern latitudes.
-Shady Valley, with its plants and animals that are characteristic of more northern climes, is a living legacy of the last Ice Age.
-Within Shady Valley, Schoolyard Springs is a rare and unusual example of wetlands that used to cover much of the valley floor.
-The natural sandy springs at this 22-acre Nature Conservancy preserve provide habitat for many rare plants.
+Shady Valley is a living legacy of the last Ice Age with plants and animals that are characteristic of more northern climes.

-Why the Conservancy Selected This Site
+Why TNC Selected This Site

 Before channelization, Beaverdam Creek snaked along the valley floor, leaving seasonally wet areas in its path.
 Schoolyard Springs is believed to be a remnant of an earlier creek meander and a relic of forested pools that once dotted the valley floor.

-What the Conservancy Has Done/Is Doing
+What TNC Has Done/Is Doing

 In October 1998, TNC acquired 9-acre Schoolyard Springs, one of the organization's most unique properties.
 Completed in 2002, the boardwalk, which is elevated above the wetland, is a wonderful tool used to educate the public about this special preserve.
 In 2007, the Conservancy purchased 13 more acres to increase the preserve's stream frontage.
 The Conservancy acquired 7 additional acres in 2018, making the property 29 acres in total.